 - Cape Town: 1st Floor, Sunclare building, 21 Dreyer Street, Claremont

 - Durban: 3rd Floor, 199-203 Peter Mokaba Road, Morningside

 - Johannesburg: 1st Floor, 1 Sixty Jan Smuts, 160 Jan Smuts Avenue, Rosebank

 - Pretoria: 1st Floor, North Block, Brookfield Office Park, 261 Middel Street, Nieuw Muckleneuk

 Are you accredited?

 All our qualifications are accredited by the Council on Higher Education and are registered by the South African Qualifications Authority.
 SACAP itself is registered by the Department of Higher Education.
 Furthermore, our 4 Year BPsych degree is endorsed by the Health Professions Council of South Africa.

-The good news is that SACAP has 3 intakes a year so students can start their studies in any one of our 3 terms, which start in February, May and September.
+The good news is that SACAP has 3 intakes per year so that students can start their studies in any one of our terms, starting in February, May and September.
 That said, space is limited so rather register sooner than later to avoid disappointment.